oobabooga/text-generation-webui/README.md

 ## Installation

-1. You need to have the conda environment manager installed into your system.
+1. You need to have the conda environment manager installed on your system.
 If you don't have it already, [get miniconda here](https://docs.conda.io/en/latest/miniconda.html).

 2. Open a terminal window and create a conda environment: